When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 If you're experiencing any of these symptoms, please seek immediate help:

 - Traumatic Injury: Injuries that are worse than your typical slip and fall.
-Car wrecks, severe accidents at work, and falls from a great height all require immediate attention.
+Car wrecks, severe accidents at work, and falls from a great height, or any damage to your spine all require immediate attention.

 - Muscle Weakness: Muscle weakness, especially sudden, could be symptoms of a more serious problem.
 They require immediate attention.